 Portfolio Manager

-Behavioral anomalies meet proprietary ESG and other factors to take advantage of untapped opportunities in the underfollowed – and ESG score biased – small and micro cap space.
+Identifying behavioral anomalies and applying broad spectrum risk controls in our pursuit of untapped opportunities in the underfollowed – small and micro cap space.

-A dedicated ESG portfolio, Bailard’s Small Cap Value ESG Strategy uses proprietary behavioral finance techniques and our ESG Capture® framework to identify investment opportunities and avoid pitfalls.
+Bailard’s Small Cap Value Strategy uses proprietary behavioral finance techniques and extensive financial, non-financial and structural risk controls to identify investment opportunities and avoid pitfalls.
 We use a disciplined, repeatable process specifically designed for the unique nature of the small cap stock universe, with thousands of companies and little concentration.
-Bailard enhanced the investment team and process in 2019 by adding ESG expertise and adopting ESG Capture® scoring methodology tailored to the small and micro cap stock universe, where there is limited ESG data and vendor score coverage.
+Bailard enhanced the investment team and process in 2019 by adding expertise and adopting ESG Capture® scoring methodology tailored to the small and micro cap stock universe, where there is limited sustainable and responsible investing data and vendor score coverage.
+Our ESG Capture® process allows us to assess and mitigate exposure to risks including environmental hazards, poor corporate governance, and social issues such as worker satisfaction.

 Performance